mchung94/pyramid-solver/README.md

 1. The cards remaining in the pyramid:
    - We use 11 bits to store a `PYRAMID-ID` value to describe this (an integer from 0 to 1429).
    - This is an index into all precalculated pyramid data described above.
-2. How many times the player has recycled the waste pile
+2. How many times the player has recycled the waste pile:
    - We use 2 bits to store a `CYCLE`, an integer from 0 to 2
 3. The cards in the stock and waste piles:
    - We use 24 bits to indicate which of the last 24 cards in the deck remain in the game.